yosephdev/GitHub-Profile/README.md

 ## About Me 🚀

-I'm a passionate **Web Developer** with experience in **HTML, CSS, JavaScript, and Python**.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I'm a **Full Stack Web Developer** passionate about **e-commerce and digital solutions**.
+I specialize in building secure, scalable, and user-friendly online stores using modern web technologies.

 - 🌱 Currently learning: **Python and Django**
 - 🔭 Working on: **Database Management Systems**